 Shufazidian is a Chinese calligraphy generator where characters are taken from original text.
 Characters have to be entered one at a time, and the image includes the background of the source.
 The dynasty and name of the text sources are included.
 Unfortunately a watermark is on all images, though sometimes faint.

 Our favorite function of this site is actually the seal script generator (篆刻), where a string of text can be converted into one seal image.
+Just enter your desired text into the 2nd input box here:

 All of the English sites contain additional fonts that are not standard traditional calligraphy fonts.
 Rather many of them are simply stylized fonts.